Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Introduction

 \section{Introduction}

 At the intersection of artificial intelligence and healthcare lies one of medicine's most complex challenges: Clinical Decision Making (CDM).
-In healthcare delivery, CDM demands not only the synthesis of diverse data sources and continuous assessment of evolving clinical scenarios, but also evidence-based judgments for diagnosis and treatment \cite{sutton2020overview}.
+In healthcare delivery, CDM demands not only the integration of diverse data sources and continuous assessment of evolving clinical scenarios, but also evidence-based judgments for diagnosis and treatment \cite{sutton2020overview}.
 While crucial for optimal patient care, this intricate process imposes significant cognitive demands on healthcare professionals, making it an ideal candidate for AI assistance \cite{sendak2020human}.

 Recent advances in Large Language Model (LLM)-based agents \cite{openai2023gpt4v,team2023gemini,gu2023don,shinn2024reflexion,guan2023leveraging,zhuangtoolchain} have emerged as an effective solution for complex decision-making tasks, from software development \cite{qian2024chatdev} to office automation \cite{wang2024officebench}.
-In the medical domain, these agents have demonstrated impressive performance on medical licensing exams \cite{singhal2023large,pal2022medmcqa} and knowledge-based assessments \cite{gilson2023does,eriksen2023use}.
-While LLMs have consistently scored well above passing thresholds in these assessments \cite{singhal2023large}, it is crucial to recognize that these assessments fall short of capturing the complexity of real-world CDM in three critical aspects.
+In the medical domain, these LLMs have demonstrated impressive performance on medical licensing exams \cite{singhal2023large,pal2022medmcqa} and knowledge-based assessments \cite{gilson2023does,eriksen2023use,liu2025comprehensive}.
+While LLMs have consistently scored well above passing thresholds in these benchmark \cite{singhal2023large}, it is crucial to recognize that these assessments fall short of capturing the complexity of real-world CDM, where errors can cascade through multiple decision stages, as illustrated in \autoref{fig:sequential_demonstration}.
+Based on our analysis, CDM exhibits three key characteristics.